benwhalley/mindframe/docs/architecture.md

 `{{note.slug.all}}` to access all notes with a given slug in the current episode (this returns a list of dicts which NAMEs as keys)

-Alternative tag extension based syntax for notes:
+Alternative tag-based syntax for notes:

 `{% notes "*" %}` include all notes

 `{% notes 10 %}` include last 10 notes

 `{% notes 'formulation' %}` include all notes generated by the `formulation.note` template.